QuantEcon/lecture-python-intro/lectures/business_cycle.md

 When the price of consumer commodities rises, consumer confidence diminishes.

-This trend is more significant in the times during [stagflation](https://en.wikipedia.org/wiki/Stagflation).
+This trend is more significant during [stagflation](https://en.wikipedia.org/wiki/Stagflation).